Credential and Professional Work Experience Evaluations

 Is there assistance to help pay for credentialing expenses?

-The Foreign Credentialing and Skills Recognition Revolving Loan Program (Foreign Credentialing Loan) provides small loans to qualified immigrants living in Maine who are not yet eligible to work in the United States.
-Loans for up to $700 are available to help cover costs associated with translating credentials and other expenses involved in becoming eligible to work in Maine.
+The Foreign Credentialing and Skills Recognition Grant Program provides small grants to qualified immigrants living in Maine who are not yet eligible to work in the United States.
+Grants for up to $1,000 are available to help pay for certain eligible costs associated with becoming work-ready while waiting for the issuance of a work permit.